When are the deadlines?

 When will we hear about results?

-Letters will be sent by mid September for those in the First Round and also to those that advance to the Second Round (top 15%).
-Semifinalists will receive a phone call by early September as well.
+Letters will be sent by mid September for those in the First Round and also to those that advance to the Second Round (top 15-20%).
+Semifinalists will receive a phone call by mid September as well.
 Finalists are notified by early October.
 The winners will be announced at the Awards Luncheon at the Conference.

 How many submissions does AFF receive?

-In 2016, AFF received 9,100 individual script submissions across all Screenplay and Teleplay categories (excluding sponsored award categories).
+In 2020, AFF received 13,175 individual script submissions across all Screenplay, Teleplay, Playwriting, and Podcast categories (excluding sponsored award categories).

 Will I receive notes on my script?

 Reader Comments (a brief paragraph of one reader’s “overall” notes) will be provided to all entrants.
 Second Rounders and above will receive further Reader Comments based on specific criteria.
-All entrants will be informed once the estimated delivery date for the Reader Comments has been determined.
+Reader comments will be sent by early December.

 Do you accept International Entries?